Meoto Iwa (Fukuoka) 夫婦岩（福岡）

 Meoto Iwa is just an hour's drive out of Fukuoka.

 Meoto Iwa is off Futamigaura Beach on the northern coast of Itoshima Peninsula .
 To truly enjoy Itoshima, a car is your best option.
 Public transport is also available but infrequent.

 Wedded by rope

-The two rocks are tied together, or wedded, by a giant straw garland known as a shimenawa, which is replaced every year during a ceremony held on a Sunday in late April or early May.
-The shimenawa weighs around one ton, and requires 50 men to carry it out to and hang it over the rocks.
+The two rocks are tied together, or wedded, by a giant straw garland known as a shimenawa, which is replaced every year during a ceremony held during the spring tide, in late April or early May.
+The shimenawa weighs around one ton, and requires more than 50 men to carry it out to and hang it over the rocks.

 Framed by a torii gate

 In front of the shrine stands a white torii gate, the base of which is weathered and worn by the flow of the tide.
 At low tide you can walk to the base of the torii; at high tide, the lower section of the torii is completely submerged.

 It is worth noting that the tides in front of Meoto Iwa can become very powerful, and swimming out to the rocks is not advised.